 The PA authority now extends to Palestinian-controlled areas of the West Bank, but since June 2007, it has had little sway in Gaza.

 Mr Abbas has overrun his term as president of the PA - it should have ended in January 2008 - drawing the legitimacy of his leadership into question.

-Despite that, Mr Abbas went to Washington in September 2010, aiming to re-launch peace talks with the Israelis on behalf of all Palestinians.
-The talks collapsed within a matter of weeks over Israel's refusal to stop building settlements.
+Despite that, Mr Abbas went to Washington in September 2010, to re-launch direct peace talks with the Israelis on behalf of all Palestinians.
+However, the Palestinian president suspended the talks one month later after a partial freeze by Israel on settlement-building expired.

 Apparently disillusioned with the peace process, Mr Abbas turned his attention to achieving a reconciliation deal at home.